JanJericevic/MiRco_docs/docs/MiR100/mir_web_interface.md

 # MiR web interface
 This is an overview of the MiR web interface.
 Here you will find the most common MiR web interface functions.
 This **is not** a complete how-to on the use of the web interface capabilities.
 For detailed information about the interface see the *MiR robot Reference Guide* pdf.
-(TODO)

-To establish a connection to the MiR web interface see [Connect to MiR100](./mir_connection.md).
+To establish a connection to the MiR web interface see [Connect to `MiR100`](./mir_connection.md).

 !!! warning
-    MiR100 internal clock is prone to desynchronization which can mess with the robot control.
+    `MiR100` internal clock is prone to desynchronization which can mess with the robot control.
     First thing you have to do after you connect to the MiR web interface is go to `System -> Settings -> Date & Time` and synchronize the internal clock.
 Click `Load from device` and `Save changes`.